 To that end, we made sure to break up the key sections of the story with two-stop guided tours that provided examples of the types of sites we had just discussed.
 We opted to have our layout be media focused, so that readers could pause, take in the large photos, and enjoy a little mental break.
 And we repeated this structure several times throughout the narrative so that readers could get into a rhythm that helped speed them along to the end of the story.

 Now that you know what guided tour is and some instances where it can be useful, it’s a great time to try it out!
 If you’d like to jump right in and start experimenting, go ahead and launch the story builder.

-But if you’d prefer to have some more guided instruction, I’ve created a simple eight-step tutorial that shows you all the nitty gritty details of working with guided tour.
+But if you’d prefer to have some more guided instruction, I’ve created a simple tutorial that shows you all the fine grain details of working with guided tour.
 Be sure to let me know if you’d like more tutorials like these with the little star rating at the end—my teammates and I are always trying to make sure we deliver these resources in the ways that benefit you most, and your feedback helps tremendously in that endeavor!